Caring for pediatric asthma

 The information you give will help determine if your child has asthma.

 This information includes:

-- Your child’s symptoms, such as wheezing, coughing, and shortness of breath
+- Your child’s symptoms, like wheezing, coughing, and shortness of breath

-- What triggers the symptoms or causes the symptoms to get worse
+- What triggers the symptoms or makes them worse

-- Medications that were tried and if they helped
+- Medicines you’ve tried, and if they helped

 - Any family history of allergies or asthma